Top Rated Dallas Pedestrian Accident Lawyers

 About Dallas Pedestrian Accident Injury Claims

-Our Dallas pedestrian accident attorneys have been recovering damages for injury victims for 38 years.
+Mullen & Mullen has been recovering damages for injury victims for 39 years.
 Our lawyers know the arguments the insurance companies will likely raise before they even raise them.
 Many of these accidents involve serious injuries and damages since people on foot are not protected in any form from the impact of a motor vehicle.

 Do pedestrians automatically have the right of way?